akgarg0472/DSAlgoQuestionsPractice/README.md

 # DSAlgoQuestionsPractice
-Some problems of DS algo practice with code.
+Practice problems of DS algo practice with code in Java.